ameya005/ameya005.github.io/_pages/about.md

 - "/about.html"
 ---

-**Update**: I am now on the job market!
-I graduated in Spring 2023, and am looking for Research Scientist/Research Engineer and Machine Learning Engineer roles.
+I am currently a Research Scientist at Instadeep Ltd., Cambridge, MA.
+I will be working on genomics and bio-related AI solutions leveraging and trainng foundation models.

-I graduated with a PhD from NYU Tandon, and was advised by [Dr. Chinmay Hegde](https://chinmayhegde.github.io/) during my time there.
+I graduated with a PhD from NYU Tandon in 2023, and was advised by [Dr. Chinmay Hegde](https://chinmayhegde.github.io/) during my time there.
 I was previously a PhD student at Iowa State University (2018-2019) with Dr. Hegde and [Dr. Soumik Sarkar](http://web.me.iastate.edu/soumiks////principal-investigator.html).
 My primary research areas are **Robust Learning of deep neural models** and **Generative models with structured constraints**.
 I graduated with Bachelors(Hons.) in Electrical and Electronics Engineering from BITS Pilani, Goa in 2014.

 I interned at Meta as a Machine Learning SWE in the Instagram Reels Ranking team in summer'22.
 Here, I built ensemble based ranking models for Reels Ranking for various surfaces that improved user engagement by increasing training periodicity from daily to hourly.